davidRokach/node/ReadMe.md

 - **Bcryptjs**: Bcryptjs is used to encrypt a new user's password before storing it in the MongoDB database.
 It also enables password verification during login, enhancing user account security.

+- **Blocking users**:
+  In case of wrong login attempt more than 3 times, the user will be blocked for 24 hours.

 - **Json Web Token (JWT)**: JWT is employed to create encrypted tokens for user authentication.
 The payload object contains the following keys: `_id` (user ID), `isBusiness` (flag indicating if the user is a business user), and `isAdmin` (flag indicating if the user has administrative privileges).

 - **Passport**: Passport is integrated to verify users connecting through Google.
 It provides a secure and convenient way for users to authenticate using their Google accounts.